Growing Herbs Indoors. Is it Possible?

 completely dry between waterings.

-More difficult herbs for growing herbs in pots are Italian basil,
+More difficult herbs for growing in containers are Italian basil,

 sage, marjoram and cilantro because they are sensitive to being